Anker PowerCore 10000 PD - The smallest 15V power bank on the market

 Using a Moto G6 we confirm no fast charging support for Samsung, Motorola, or Quick Charge enabled Android phones.
 Both USB-C and USB-A ports provide ~10W, which is a normal charge.

 The Nintendo Switch charges near its max rate, up to 14W.
 The Switch won’t draw as much current as it could, which is 18W.
 This is due to a shortcoming with the Switch itself.
 But it is more than enough to charge while you play.
-Learn more about charging the Switch.

-The PD protocol negotiation with the Switch is mostly typical.
+The PD protocol negotiation with the Switch is most typical.
 It connects at 5V and moved up to 15V after negotiations.
 There isn’t a reset to 0V before the change, though.
 Current steps up once the 15V connection is made.
 The Switch showed no issues with charging during any testing.

 Using a 13-inch MacBook Pro for testing we can see the charger’s max 18W output.
 It isn’t enough power to ideally charge any USB-C laptop.
 But it will work in a pinch.
 It can charge a laptop while asleep, giving it more run time.